luksz/SC3000-Assignment-2/README.md

 ```

 ### Question 2 Part 1
-Enter these three lines into Prolog Enviroment:
+Enter these two lines into Prolog Enviroment:

 ```bash